 4 Good communication and adapting to changing needs are the keys to maintaining relationships during perimenopause and menopause.

 5 For women who are single: Perimenopause may not be the best or easiest time to start a new relationship.
-Physical and emotional symptoms may not leave you looking or feeling your best.
+Physical and emotional symptoms of perimenopause may not leave you looking or feeling your best.
 So this may be a good time to turn inward and focus on yourself rather than trying to add a romantic relationship.